This article is for residents of England, Wales and Northern Ireland. If you live in Scotland, please click here.

 Understanding how different tax rules might affect you isn’t easy, especially as the rules can change frequently.
 A financial adviser can help you keep up to speed, explain how the various rules affect your long-term financial planning, and help you decide on the best course of action for you.

 The value of investments, and any income from them, can fall and you may get back less than you invested.
-This does not constitute tax or legal advice.
+RBC Brewin Dolphin is not a tax specialist and this does not constitute tax advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.
+You should always check the tax implications with an accountant or tax specialist.
 Information is provided only as an example and is not a recommendation to pursue a particular strategy.
 Information contained in this document is believed to be reliable and accurate, but without further investigation cannot be warranted as to accuracy or completeness.

 Are your retirement plans on track?